Periodontics is the specialty of dentistry that deals with the supporting structures of your teeth and the diseases that affect them.

 Following a complete full mouth treatment, your gum condition will be reviewed in 2 months to assess the outcome of the initial treatment.

 RECONSTRUCTIVE THERAPY (SURGICAL)

 This may form part of the gum therapy following initial non-surgical periodontal therapy.
-This is performed in cases where the condition do not improve following non-surgical therapy i.e., there are persistent deep pockets and loss of supporting bone.
+It is performed in cases where the condition does not improve following non-surgical therapy i.e. there are persistent deep pockets and loss of supporting bone.
 The surgery aims to reconstruct bone that was lost around the teeth.
-In otherwise periodontally healthy patients, surgery may be recommended in certain cases.
+In periodontally healthy patients, surgery may be recommended in certain cases.

-- Excess gum tissues may be removed to assist in increasing the height of a tooth for crown fabrication, or to harmonise uneven gum line
+- Possible removal of excess gum tissue to assist in increasing the height of a tooth for crown fabrication, or to harmonise an uneven gum line

 SUPPORTIVE PERIODONTAL THERAPY

 Once the disease has been arrested, you will be seen for professional maintenance on a regular basis.

 This ensures your gum condition stays under control.

 Periodontal disease is a chronic disease, thus in the absence of regular careful maintenance, the disease may recur.